NucleaPeon/nexpress/README.md

 Personally, I have found the documentation and tutorials written for express.js to be unsatisfactory. nexpress.js is a simple, straightforward way to get a functional website up without having to read up on _how_ everything fits together.
 It also frees up the user to focus on how their site works.

+### Recent Updates

+* 01/14/2015:  Added template functionality (similar to SSI) to enable pages compiled from multiple sources

 ### Example Options and Instantiation

     var options = {